 It is unrealistic to expect users to manually sift through and edit raw historical logs to guide the LLM to act on their behalf.
-Finally, raw logs lack the \textit{abstraction} required for robust generalization.
-Users often make noisy choices, and anticipating decisions on novel data types (e.g., emerging AR sensors) requires reasoning about deeper motivations.
-More importantly, raw logs are tied to specific platform schemas and might contain unnecessary, granular details that inadvertently expose sensitive daily habits.
+Finally, raw logs are tied to specific platform schemas and might contain unnecessary, granular details that inadvertently expose sensitive daily habits.

 To address these issues, \name compresses a user's history into a readable text-based persona.
 This summarization approach keeps inference costs manageable over time.
-It naturally acts as a data minimization layer by abstracting away granular and privacy sensitive decisions from raw logs.
+It naturally acts as a data minimization layer by abstracting away granular and privacy-sensitive decisions from raw logs.
 Furthermore, instead of relying on unstructured pattern-matching, it grounds these personas in established privacy frameworks.
 By standardizing the persona generation across users, these theoretical frameworks provide a predictable structure that is easier for users to audit and edit.
 In the following sections, we detail \name's three main components: initial persona generation, persona optimization, and prediction.